OpenMOSE/RWKV-LM-RLHF/README.md

 MultiGPU with quantization Supported.(Monkey implement)

+## 2024.08.09 Distillation Test
+Test support for RWKV's distillation training.
+Using the teacher model, I obtain logits for the dataset and save them according to the set top-k.
+These are then used for training the student model.

+In my environment, using a single RTX4090, I pruned layers from L32D4096 to L25D4096, and performed recovery training using LoRA (Alpha 128).

 ## Refactoring of the ORPO algorithm
 A key feature of ORPO is that it allows for simultaneous SFT and aligning.
 By adjusting the orpo_alpha value, you can control the ratio between SFT and aligning.When the alignment training ratio is high, it seems beneficial to lower the learning rate to around 1e-6.